Ashraful-Momen/Docker/Docker Swarm/readme.md

 4. to remove the stack :
 5. >>> docker stack rm laravel

+   #after delete the stack need to run the sleep command either getting the network error .

+   >>> sleep 15

-6. Checking the service :
+7. Checking the service :
-7. >>> docker service ls
+8. >>> docker service ls

-8. detail check the service node :
+9. detail check the service node :
-9. >>> docker inspect container_id
+10. >>> docker inspect container_id